 In the late 80s and early 90s, when fires consistently started occurring in homes with these shrouds installed, further investigations were done, and it was discovered that the shrouds were indeed the cause of the fires.
 In fact, the size and design were putting homeowners at great risk!
 They were often too small, blocking important pathways for cooling the chimney or fireplace system, and increased the likelihood of home and chimney fires significantly.
 In short these shrouds often changed the heat signature of the fireplaces, chimney piping, and terminations to the structure.
 These changes resulted in structure fires.

 Nowadays, shrouds are still used now and then, but there are much stricter regulations in place when it comes to installation.
 In fact, both the International Residential Code (IRC) and the International Fire Code (IFC) state that no shrouds should be installed at the termination of a factory-built fireplace or chimney system unless specifically listed and labeled for use with that specific fireplace system (and installed according to the manufacturer’s instructions), or constructed on site per the specifications in the applicable manual.
 If no mention of shrouds are made in the fireplace or chimney piping manual then no shrouds should even be considered.
+Here are the specific code sections below.

 Needless to say, while decor and aesthetics are important when it comes to fireplace and chimney care, nothing should compromise the safety of your home and family!